InfluxDB Cloud Now on All Major Cloud Platforms: Azure, AWS and Google

 How does InfluxDB Cloud integrate with Microsoft Azure?

 InfluxDB Cloud has a broad range of integration points with Azure, and Microsoft products in general.
-Before we dive in, it’s helpful to think of our time series data platform as doing three main things:
+Before we dive in, let’s take a closer look at how our time series data platform handles time series data.

-To accumulate time series data, InfluxDB provides a number of options, but I’d like to focus on two: Telegraf and Flux.
-Telegraf, our open source server agent for collecting metrics, can pull data from the following Microsoft technologies:
+To ingest time series data, InfluxDB provides a number of options.
+Telegraf , our open source server agent for collecting metrics, can pull data from the following Microsoft technologies:

 - Azure IoT Hub, using the Telegraf plugins for Azure Event Hub, AMQP, MQTT, and HTTPS, to collect IoT device telemetry data.